cjerrington/cjerrington.github.io/src/posts/2023/2023-04-20-bookmarks-in-powershell.md

 ---
 title: Bookmarks in PowerShell
-excerpt: Setting bookmark locations within the PowerShell console and quickly move into them
+description: Setting bookmark locations within the PowerShell console and quickly move into them
 tags:
   - automation
   - powershell